Narayanswamy meets Congress observer for Pondy

 Farm Bill copies torn by Puducherry CM

 The recent meeting ruling Congress MLA A John Kumar had with BJP leader Nirmal Kumar Surana, when the latter was on a visit to Puducherry had caused flutter in the ruling party.
 However, John Kumar said it was only a "courtesy meeting" and a purely"personal meeting."
-The Congress which has a strength of 14, including the Speaker, in the 30 member House enjoys the support of the three member DMK from outside.
+The Congress which has a strength of 14, including the Speaker, in the 30 member House enjoys the support of the three-member DMK from outside.